jashkenas/coffeescript/documentation/sections/fat_arrow.md

 If we had used `->` in the callback above, `@customer` would have referred to the undefined “customer” property of the DOM element, and trying to call `purchase()` on it would have raised an exception.

-When used in a class definition, methods declared with the fat arrow will be automatically bound to each instance of the class when the instance is constructed.

 <div id="generator-functions" class="bookmark"></div>
 <div id="async-functions" class="bookmark"></div>